 The CEO added there is good potential for more flights if the market grows, with seats on the Nanning route operating at an average load factor of 80 percent.

 “This is great news for all Bruneian and Nanning tourism stakeholders.
 We are pleased with the growth from the new source market and we will continue to monitor this and other regional cities in China with an objective of adding more capacity.”

-China is currently the biggest market for tourist arrivals into Brunei, with over 52,000 visitors in 2017.
+China is currently the second-largest market for tourist arrivals into Brunei, with over 52,000 visitors in 2017.
 South Korea has also been identified as the fastest growing market, with arrivals increasing 145 percent within the last year.